davefowler/melcurial/docs/engineers.md

 ### Extra commands for engineers
 - `mel diff` – Show staged/unstaged diff stats quickly.
 - `mel open [repo|branch|pr]` – Open remote repository pages in a browser.
-- `mel reset` – Hard reset current feature branch to main and force‑push.
+- `mel reset` – Hard reset your workspace branch to main and force‑push.
 - `mel run <name> [-- args...]` – Run a configured script.
 If `allow_package_scripts` is true and the script is not in config, mel will run `<pm> run <name>` (pm auto‑detects pnpm/yarn/npm).

 ### Hooks (optional)